riojosdev/100-days-of-code/log.md

 **Thoughts:** Blockchain is a program that has a lot of rules, than regular program.
 I don't even understand why some rules are there.
 For example there is hashing.
 It is probably for security but security, is it really secure.
 Atleast to a point, maybe.
 Blockchain for me right now is a technology that makes all the previous apps obsolete.
 It is made to revolutionize.
 Only application that I can think of are revolutionary.
 I think this is Web 3.0

 **Link(s) to work**: None

+### Day 81: Sep 17, 2020

+**Today's Progress**: Learning Solidity

+**Thoughts:** After a long break I again started to learn code.
+I went to eliminate stress, but got lost along the way.
+Now I'm back for more code.
+So I revisited blockchain gaming which is CryptoZombie game.
+The solidity tutorial.
+This time I learned about different visibility of functions and variables on the blockchain.
+How I can inherit contracts, import contracts.
+While I was coding I lost what I was working on.
+My brain couldn't understand what I was really coding right now.
+I tried to understand why this happens.
+I figured becuase this was a different app, to be used.
+Not like the normal ones.
+This was Decentralized!

+**Link(s) to work**: None